actionhero/actionhero/docs/core/file-server.md

 ## Customizing the File Server

-By default, we want actionhero's file server to be very locked-down, and only serve files from a single directory.
+By default, we want actionhero's file server to be very locked-down, and only serve files from directories defined in `api.config.general.paths.public`.
 This is the safest default for beginners.
 However, you can customize things by changing the behavior of `api.staticFile.path()`.
 For example:

 {% highlight javascript %}
 // in an initializer, override api.staticFile.path